Salvadana/whata_ontology/xd_development/stories.md

 ### Competency Questions:

-- Is the blamed speaker engaging in whataboutism?
+4. Which linguistic elements do denote whataboutism? expected result: string with pattern, string with sentence
-- How does the linguistic expression indicate the use of whataboutism?
+11. Is the blamed speaker engaging in whataboutism?
 ### User Story 3: Blaming Claim Situation

 #### Title: Blaming Claim Situation